invictus-anic3tus/Printer-Pi-Pro/JOURNAL.md

 today i double checked my connections, and realized the relay and fan ports were backwards. i fixed the schematic, updated the PCB... and it didn't work. eventually i figured out that i had to manually change the tracks on the footprint on the PCB, which is kinda strange. i also labelled the PCB, to make it more user-friendly.
 I updated the scripts a bit, and added some example ones. time to submit!!!

 2 hrs

+### day six - july 14
+today I received the stuffs!
+I soldered everything up and it looks great :D

+no pics yet, im working on my next project now :)

+1.5 hrs

+### day seven - july 23
+today i finally hooked the thing up and started firmware, but turns out I used GPIO2 for relay control, which is by default pulled high, keeping the relay on no matter what I do!
+I had to do circuit surgery and manually connect it to GPIO4 instead, but it works perfectly now!
+I'm proud of my beautiful surgical operation lol

+3 hrs